oschrenk/applescripts/README.md

 ## Unmount local drives ##

 Unmounts the local drives.
 You don't get a message though and it takes a few seconds.

+## Switch to VPN

+A template for connecting to a VPN.

+## Switch to User ##

+A template for fast user switching.

+- This script **MUST** be named `Switch to <User>.scpt`, where `<User>` is the name of the user to switch to.
+- You must first make a password item (a.k.a. a key) for the other user's password using Keychain Access, and call it `<username>`, where `username` is the other user's name and with the description `User Login`.
+The script assumes that you make this key in your `login.keychain`, which is the default one.
+- The first time you run this script, you will be prompted to allow Keychain Scripting to access the password of the key.
+- This script requires `Enable access for assistive devices` to be enabled in the Universal Access system preference pane.